 With such a range of options, there’s bound to be a method that works for you.
 And, once you’re up and running, you’ll be able to enjoy your favorite TV shows, movies, and games on the big screen.
 So let’s dive into details and find out how each method works.

-When using remote Play, your TV gets the audio and video signal while the game is controlled by the primary device, Steam Deck in this case.
+When using other mirroring or cable options (which we’ll look at below), your TV gets the audio and video signal while the game is controlled by the primary device, the Steam Deck in this case.
 It only mirrors the screen, so you can’t play the game from the TV itself, but it’s a great way to enjoy a big-screen gaming experience without any hassle.

-- On your TV, Navigate to the app store and download Steam Link.
+- On your TV, Navigate to the app store and download the Steam Link app.

 - Launch the app and log in with your Steam credentials.